Pedro Carvalho (fighter): Bellator MMA

 After getting signed to Bellator, Carvalho made his promotional debut against Daniel Crawford at Bellator 200 on 25 May 2018.
 He won the bout via split decision.

 Carvalho next faced Luca Vitali on 1 December 2018 at Bellator 211.
 He won via guillotine submission just 43 seconds into the first round.

 Carvalho faced Bellator veteran Derek Campos on 4 May 2019 at Bellator Birmingham.
 He was victorious via first-round technical knockout.

 After going 3–0 in the promotion, Carvalho entered the Bellator Featherweight World Grand Prix next.
 In the opening round, Carvalho faced Sam Sicilia at Bellator 226 on 7 September 2019.
 Carvalho was victorious via first round submission.

 In the quarterfinal round of the tournament, Carvalho was expected to face Patrício Freire for the Bellator Featherweight World Championship at Bellator 241 on 13 March 2020.
 However, the event was cancelled and the bout was put on hold due to the COVID-19 pandemic.
 The bout will now take place at Bellator 252 on 12 November.
 Carvalho lost the fight via knockout in the first round.

 Carvalho faced Jay Jay Wilson on April 16, 2021, at Bellator 257.
 At the weigh-ins, Jay Jay Wilson missed weight by .75 pounds and was fined 20% of his purse.
 He lost the bout a minute into the second round, getting dropped by a spinning backfist and then ground and pound.

 Carvalho faced Daniel Weichel at Bellator 270 on November 5, 2021.
 He won the bout via unanimous decision.

 Carvalho was scheduled to face Khasan Askhabov on May 6, 2022, at Bellator 280.
 However, due to undisclosed reasons, Askhabov was forced to pull out and was replaced by promotional newcomer Piotr Niedzielski.
 He lost the close bout via split decision.

 Carvalho faced Mads Burnell on September 23, 2022, at Bellator 285.
 He won the bout via unanimous decision.

 Carvalho faced Jeremy Kennedy on February 25, 2023, at Bellator 291.
 He lost the fight by unanimous decision.

 Carvalho faced Aaron Pico on September 23, 2023 at Bellator 299.
 He lost the fight via ground and pound TKO in the first round.

-PFL
+Professional Fighters League

 In his PFL debut, Carvalho faced Brendan Loughnane on April 19, 2024 at PFL 3 (2024).
 He lost the fight via TKO in the first round.

 Carvalho next faced Kai Kamaka III at PFL 6 (2024) on June 28, 2024, losing the fight via unanimous decision.